 Devices in proximity using the same standard need ways to share spectrum.

-Devices using different standards IEEE 802.11, 802.15 or technologies developed by other organizations) must be able to share spectrum.
+Devices using different standards (IEEE 802.11, 802.15 or technologies developed by other organizations) must be able to share spectrum.

 License-exempt use by devices has been allowed in bands primarily allocated to an incumbent user while protecting the incumbents from interference.
 Such efficient spectrum utilization does not require re-farming of the spectrum or migration of incumbent services to other bands.